Jenscaasen/DotnetMCPExperiments/Asp.net/MCPServerWithCSharpSDK/llm-to-llm.md

 1. **Start Minimal**: Begin with the exact MVP above and add features incrementally
 2. **Clear Descriptions**: Always provide meaningful descriptions for tools and parameters
-3. **Error Handling**: Wrap tool logic in try-catch blocks for better user experience
+3. **Proper Error Handling**: Always use `McpException` instead of generic exceptions for meaningful error messages
+4. **Authentication Pattern**: Use the AuthTokenProvider pattern when tools need client-provided credentials
-4. **Static Methods**: Keep tool methods static unless you need dependency injection
+5. **Static Methods**: Keep tool methods static unless you need dependency injection
-5. **Simple Types**: Use basic types (string, int, bool) for parameters when possible
+6. **Simple Types**: Use basic types (string, int, bool) for parameters when possible
-6. **Single Responsibility**: Each tool should do one thing well
+7. **Single Responsibility**: Each tool should do one thing well
+8. **Import Requirements**: Remember to add `using ModelContextProtocol;` for error handling
+9. **Using expected url format**: Most clients use `/mcp` and `/mcp/sse` respectively as endpoint addresses.
+To support this, simply use `app.MapMcp("/mcp");`

-This guide provides everything needed to create a functional MCP server that can be customized for any specific use case.
+This guide provides everything needed to create a functional MCP server that can be customized for any specific use case, with proper error handling and authentication patterns.